lisabecker/nlp-fundamentals/README.md

 ## Module 2 - Text Processing and Feature Engineering
 By the end of this module, you will acquire essential skills in text pre-processing and feature engineering.
 You will learn key techniques such as tokenization, lemmatization (symbolic/deterministic NLP), and TF-IDF vectorization (statistical NLP), enabling you to prepare and represent text data effectively.
 Through a real-world use case, you'll also gain experience in applying these techniques for practical tasks like Author Attribution.
+This module contains an exercise about [heuristic authorship attribution](https://github.com/lisabecker/nlp-fundamentals/blob/main/0204_who_wrote_it.ipynb).

 ## Module 3 - Traditional NLP Models
 In this module you’ll move from foundational knowledge in traditional, probabilistic models towards deep learning.
 You'll gain insights into classic models like Hidden Markov Models (HMMs).